foureyes/csci-ua.0480-spring2018-008/slides/10/sessions.markdown

 Nooope... no info to identify the session, so name isn't there.
 {:.fragment}

-We can actually use curl to send cookies by using the --cookie flag.
+We can actually use curl to send cookies by using the `--cookie` flag.
 Let's copy over the cookie data...
 {:.fragment}

 <pre><code data-trim contenteditable>
-curl localhost:3000 -v --cookie "session=..." --cookie "connect.sid=..."
+curl localhost:3000 -v --cookie "connect.sid=..."
 </code></pre>
 {:.fragment}